What is a robot?

 littleBits are electronic building blocks that can be snapped together to turn on lights, make sounds and music, and to power motors and fans.
 They are intuitive and simple to use and are great for experimentation.
 They are sold as a kit and all the pieces are powered by a simple 9V battery.

-LittleBits Synth Kit components
+littleBits Synth Kit

 littleBits have designed a kit that contains a coding block that can be modified and controlled by other littleBits.
 There are many other types of kits that are designed for different projects and activities, from music-making to robotics.